 Miho and Kevin are both former assassins that were trained by the ColonelThey both have similar skills and are crazy enough to be involved in The Guild.
 They escape for moral reasons (Kevin, as twisted as he is, had some bizarre moral hangups).
 He ends up at the Farm while Miho decides to hide out in Old Town.

-Wallenquist is the Nazi Hunter in "Rats"This Troper has seen this theory before on other sites.
+Wallenquist is the Nazi Hunter in "Rats"This theory has been floating around for a while now.
 A younger Wallenquist is hired by the German mafia or government to exterminate the retired Nazi war criminal and that's the start of his organization.
 For all we know, this story actually takes place in Germany and not in Sin City at all.

 Marv is still alive.If Superman can come back from the dead, why can't this guy just have been put in a death like trance when he was electrocuted...then woke up when he was stuffed in the cremating machine and broke out.

 - Because it would lessen the impact of the story.

 - Besides, its not like the Old Town Girls would come rushing to his aid for going on Roaring Rampage of Revenge for one of their own and all their "sisters" that were killed and cannibalized on the Farm despite the daunting odds, nor would it make sense for them to bribe/threaten a few electricians/doctors/executioners to lower the electric chair's wattage, slip in a tranquilizer and pronounce Marv dead and smuggle him out later for some plastic surgery just like for Dwight.

 - Specially not considering that he is friends with: